 UNDERSTANDING THE ROLE OF A QUALIFIED INTERMEDIARY

-In most circumstances, the use of a “Qualified Intermediary” is required to successfully complete an IRC Section 1031 tax deferred exchange.
-Treasury Regulation §1031.1031(k)-1(g)(4)(iii) refers to the entity that facilitates an exchange as a “Qualified Intermediary” (sometimes referred to as an accommodator or facilitator), which it defines as follows:
+In most circumstances, the use of a qualified intermediary is required to successfully complete an IRC Section 1031 tax-deferred exchange.
+Treasury Regulation §1031.1031(k)-1(g)(4)(iii) refers to the entity that facilitates a 1031 exchange as a qualified intermediary.
+A qualified intermediary is sometimes referred to as an accommodator, facilitator, intermediary or QI, which it defines as follows:

-A Qualified Intermediary (QI) is a person who:
+1) A Qualified Intermediary (“QI”) is a person who:

-2. Enters into a written agreement with the taxpayer (the Exchange Agreement) under which the QI:
+2) Enters into a written agreement with the taxpayer (the exchange agreement) under which the qualified intermediary:

 - Acquires the relinquished property from the taxpayer;

 - Transfers the relinquished property to the buyer;

 - Acquires the replacement property from the seller;